Contents

 Instagram dropped a bombshell in 2016 when it announced that it was changing its algorithm so that you would no longer see things on a chronological basis.
 The algorithm, much like Facebook’s, was designed to make users satisfied with the content that they see on their feeds.
 However, it made it harder for brands to reach consumers through purely organic content.
 There is now more emphasis on paid content than ever – Adobe believes that social media advertising spend will increase to over $41 billion in 2017.
 Instagram earned over $1 billion from advertising revenue in 2016, proving that paid content is the future for most brands.Authenticity Through Immersive Technology

 Messaging apps are incredibly popular – over four billion people around the world use popular services like What’s App and Facebook Messenger.
 Brands can use them as a way to communicate with their customers privately, providing a faster way of getting issues resolved – no more waiting on hold or staring at their email inbox.
 For example, Hyatt, a hotel brand uses Facebook Messenger to allow customers to make reservations and get recommendations for upcoming trips.
-Facebook, What’s App and Twitter have all introduced integrated chatbots to help automate customer service and bookings.
-The use of chatbots means that the human customer service team is free to answer more detailed queries.
-In 2017, we can expect to see messaging apps continue to become the most popular way to communicate.#FakeNews
+Facebook, What’s App and Twitter have all introduced integrated chatbots to help automate customer service and bookings.#FakeNews

 Facebook brought in $7 billion in advertising revenue last year, and 80% of that amount came from mobile adverts.
 Twitter offers a variety of different advertising methods, from promoting a tweet to a fully sponsored campaign.
 Snapchat has sponsored filters that work for everything from a clothing brand to a newly-released TV show.
 Instagram lets users buy from directly within the app.
 All of the aforementioned features means that businesses are spending more money on mobile advertising than ever before, experimenting with different platforms to see which channel will directly influence their audience.Use of Social Influencers

 Many brands from the food to the fashion industry use influencers as a more natural way of advertising.
 By hiring social influencers to publish seemingly organic posts on their social network, your target audience are seeing your advertisement without even knowing that they are seeing it!
 Recent examples of the power of social influencers include the Calvin Klein #MyCalvins campaign.
-Influencers on Instagram took pictures wearing gifted underwear, wearing them as casual clothes on a clean white background.
-Over the course of a year, the social media following of the brand increased and there were 25 million interactions thanks to the use of the hashtag #MyCalvins and a micro-site where the most popular photos are published.© 2017 – 2024, Leila Jones.
+Influencers on Instagram took pictures wearing gifted underwear, wearing them as casual clothes on a clean white background.© 2017 – 2024, Leila Jones.
 All rights reserved.

 Leila Jones is a content writer for First Lighting.
 Leila is a Public Relations graduate from Sheffield Hallam University in the UK.
 She loves social media, travel, food and fashion.
 You can follow her on Twitter @LeilaJones18.